 City Manager Reports to Council

-We did not have any liability claims in February.
+We did not have any Workers’ Compensation Claims in November.

 MISCELLANEOUS – Elsewhere around the City, employees: